redhat-community-ai-tools/jira-mcp-snowflake/README.md

 result = await get_project_summary()
 ```

-## Environment Variables

-- `MCP_TRANSPORT` - Transport protocol for MCP communication (default: "stdio")

 ## Data Privacy

 This server is designed to work with non-personally identifiable information (non-PII) data only.
-The CSV files should be sanitized to remove any sensitive personal information before use.
+The Snowflake tables should contain sanitized data with any sensitive personal information removed.

+## Security Considerations

+- **Environment Variables**: Store sensitive information like `SNOWFLAKE_TOKEN` in environment variables, never in code
+- **Token Security**: Ensure your Snowflake token is kept secure and rotated regularly
+- **Network Security**: Use HTTPS endpoints and secure network connections
+- **Access Control**: Follow principle of least privilege for Snowflake database access

 ## Dependencies

 - `httpx` - HTTP client library
 - `fastmcp` - Fast MCP server framework
-- `aiofiles` - Asynchronous file operations